Categories

 Traditional Uses Of Ayahuasca in Indigenous Cultures

-It is believed Ayahuasca has been used in the Amazon region for thousands of years, primarily by the Shipibo-Conibo, Ashaninka, and Tukano tribes, among others, across Peru, Colombia, Brazil, and Ecuador.
+It is believed Ayahuasca has been used in the Amazon region for several thousands of years, primarily by the Shipibo-Conibo, Ashaninka, and Tukano tribes, among others, across Peru, Colombia, Brazil, and Ecuador.
 It is often employed in shamanic rituals to access spiritual realms, commune with ancestors or deities, and heal both physical and psychological ailments.
-Shamans or healers, often called curanderos or ayahuasqueros, prepare and guide the rituals, chanting icaros (spiritual songs) to direct the visions and the flow of energy.
+Shamans or healers, ussualy called curanderos or ayahuasqueros, prepare and guide the rituals, chanting icaros (spiritual songs) to direct the visions and the flow of energy.

 The Spread of Ayahuasca in the 20th Century